kevbrick/prdm9_TS/README.md

 ## Requirements:
 * Linux (tested on Ubuntu 20.04)
 * Perl Getopt::Long module
-* FASTA file with the DNA sequneces of PRDM9 Zinc-finger arrays
+* FASTA file with the DNA sequences of PRDM9 Zinc-finger arrays (not needed for initial tests)

 ## Notes:
 See Alleva et al. 2021 for details.